Stya-hr/Project-for-BME4301-SJTU/README.md

 ```bash
   python3 run.py
 ```
-You can edit `Ui/MainWindow.ui` to practise deception。
+You can edit `Ui/MainWindow.ui` to practise deception.